odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ![image](https://user-images.githubusercontent.com/87687468/236802115-216ecf39-0a2b-47b5-be78-030f0ee23c68.png)

 ## Create the Docker image
 For the purpose of this demo we are going to use a simple Nginx app. we can either pull the image from Dockerhub or build the same from source files.
-Since the image is available on Dockerhub, we can directly pull the same using below command.
+Since the image is available on Dockerhub, we can directly pull the same on Linux/Arm64 paltform using below command.

 ```console
 docker pull nginx